-Made from the special ancient clay from Iga, Japan
+Iga-yaki Earthenware grill: Made from the Special Ancient Clay from Iga, Japan

-- Because the ceramic grill is made of the naturally porous clay from Iga, Japan, the grill tends to retain the same heat level even right after ingredients are placed on the grill.
+- Because the earthenware grill is made of the naturally porous clay from Iga, Japan, the grill tends to retain the same heat level even right after ingredients are placed on the grill.